 For websites like WordPress, WooCommerce, and Drupal, it’s much more desirable to have a domain name rather than using an IP address to access your app.

 For information on how to add a domain name to your app, visit our DNS Manager guide.
 Specifically, you will want to set up an A record and assign your IP address to it.
-For more general information about how DNS works, review the the DNS Records: An Introduction guide.
+For more general information about how DNS works, review the DNS Records: An Introduction guide.

 Connecting to your Server Remotely

 Every One-Click App is deployed to its own Linode instance, and you can access the operating system for your app’s server if you choose to.
 To gain command-line access to your server, log in using a Secure Shell (SSH) client on your computer.

 root as the username, and supply the root password that you specified when you deployed your app.
 Follow our Getting Started guide to learn more about connecting to your Linode via SSH.
 If you use Windows at home, our Using SSH on Windows guide has special instructions for Windows SSH clients.
 If you’re new to Linux, some of the guides in our Linux and Linux Essentials sections may be useful.

 NoteCurrently, Linode does not manage software and systems updates for One-Click Apps.
 It is up to the user to perform routine maintenance on software deployed in this fashion.